ReproducibiliTea-org/reproducibiliTea/_journal-clubs/sheffield.md

 contact: reproducibilitea@sheffield.ac.uk
 ---
 The Sheffield branch of ReproducibiliTea meets monthly starting in Autumn term 2019, and we will have people coming from a range of departments across the university.
-If you're a student, early career researcher or staff, please [do come and join us](https://bit.ly/tuosrepro)!
+If you're a student, early career researcher or staff, please do come and join us!
+Just log into MUSE, then [sign up to our Google group](https://bit.ly/tuosrepro) and [subscribe to our Google calendar](https://calendar.google.com/calendar?cid=c2hlZmZpZWxkLmFjLnVrX3BxYnVmMWQzNDk5dXVyaTgzZDJyYjVvYXJzQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20).

 ### Autumn 2019 programme